The Wife from the Dragon Palace: Tale type

 The tale is classified in the international Aarne-Thompson-Uther Index as type ATU 465, "The Man persecuted because of his beautiful wife": a man of poor social standing marries or is given a beautiful wife of supernatural origin; some time later, an emperor, lord or nobleman of superior rank lusts after the wife of supernatural origin and sends the mortal husband on impossible quests.

 Japanese folklorist Seki Keigo indexed in his own system of Japanese folktales a tale type he termed The Wife from the Ryūgū (Dragon Palace).
 In this type, a poor flower-dealer gives an offering to the king of the Ryugu (Dragon Palace).
 A messenger from the underwater palace comes and takes the flower-dealer to the king's presence.
 The king is pleased by the man's offering, gives him a gift and allows him to marry his daughter.
 Back on land, a local feudal lord imposes difficult tasks on the man, otherwise he must forfeit his wife, the underwater king's daughter.

+Motifs

+According to scholarship, in type 465, the hero saves the child of the underwater king and is invited to go down there.
+Usually, the hero meets the underwater king (who is a dragon king) and marries his daughter, but in some variants he can marry the daughter of the Chinese emperor.
+In most of the variants from East, Southeast and Central Asia, the underwater king's daughter appears as a fish or a dragon, less commonly as a bird or a dog.

 Variants

+According to Sinologist Boris L. Riftin, the tale is very popular among East Asian and Central Asian peoples: a human rescues a son or daughter of the king of dragons or snakes, visits the underwater realm and is rewarded with a box with the dragon king's daughter inside, whom he marries.